Onboarding & Advancing

 - See the UMN GME Occupational Health, Safety, & Immunization Requirements site for Residents/Fellows for more information.

 The Minnesota Department of Human Services requires all residents and fellows to complete a background study via their online system (NETStudy 2.0).
-All residents/fellows must complete a NETStudy 2.0 study in 2017.
+In 2017, all existing UMN residents/fellows completed a NETStudy 2.0 study.
 After 2017, only new to UMN residents/fellows will complete NETStudy 2.0, as the study is valid for a trainee's entire duration of GME training at UMN.
 NETStudy 2.0 includes both an online submission, and an in-person fingerprint and photograph with a strict 14-day time-frame for completion.

-The central GME office will be issuing this requirement and working directly with residents and fellows to achieve compliance.
+The central GME office issues this requirement and works directly with residents and fellows to achieve compliance.
 Review the GME office's process for issuing and tracking NETStudy 2.0 completion HERE.

 Background studies resources